dfreshreed/lensctl-ops-deck/README.md

 Your `room_data.csv` should contain the following headers:

 ```
-id,capacity,size,floor
+id,capacity,size,floor, siteId
 ```

-Each row represents one room to update.
-The `room_data.csv` included in this repo contains four rows of example data.
+The `room_data.csv` included in this repo contains four rows of example data; each row represents one room to update.
 You don't have to edit or use this `.csv`.

-However, if you're replacing the file included in this project, make sure your columns match the expected format and rename it to `room_data.csv` (the script expects that `.csv` file name).
+However, if you're replacing the file included in this project, make sure your columns match the expected format and rename it to `room_data.csv` (the script expects that file name).

 Expected types and data format: